 How much does reflect cost?

-We believe therapy should be accessible and have pre-negotiated rates with all our clinicians. reflect offers therapy at fixed and transparent rate, up to 50% lower than typical costs in the Bay Area.
-Sessions start at just $110 for an individual 50 min session during the day.
+We believe therapy should be accessible and have pre-negotiated rates with all our clinicians. reflect offers therapy at fixed and transparent rate, up to 50% lower than typical costs in California.
+Sessions start as low as $145 depending on your plan.
 To read more about our pricing, click here.

 Do you accept insurance?

-We do not accept in-network insurance at this time, as most top therapists in the Bay Area do not either (learn why here).
+We do not accept in-network insurance at this time, as most top therapists in California do not either (learn why here).
 However, we offer a number of options in addition to our lower pre-negotiated rate to make therapy more accessible.

 What kinds of therapists do you work with at reflect?

 reflect represents the largest self-pay network of top clinicians in California, and each therapist has been pre-screened and vetted for you by our team. reflect therapists hold advanced degrees in psychology or related fields (masters or doctorate) and undergo a rigorous state licensure process.
 We work with licensed clinicians and experienced associates completing their certification hours who are supervised by a licensed therapist or clincial organization we partner with.
 All therapists are registered with their respective state licensing boards.
 Learn more about degree types here.